Nutrient Neutrality Advice - added 16 March 2022 Updated 21 July 2022

-Fees vary for different applications and some types of application do not require a fee.
-If paying by cheque, this should be accompanied by a Fee Form, which needs to be completed and signed.
+Fees vary for different applications.
+Some types don’t require a fee.
+If you pay by cheque, you need to add a Fee Form completed and signed.

 A consultation statement

-The following documents provide detailed guidance and list of information that can potentially be requested in support of a planning application.
+The following documents provide a detailed guide and information that can be requested along the planning application.

-Local validation checklist for planning applications [pdf document]
+- local validation checklist for planning applications [Currently being updated]

 Applicants and agents should seek pre-application advice from the Council’s Development Control section.